The Prevalence of Domestic Violence, Sexual Assault, Stalking and Sexual Harassment (DVSASSH) in the World of Work

 - Although all races and ethnicities experience domestic and intimate partner violence, 63.8% percent of multi-racial women, 57.7% American Indian and Alaska Native women, 57.7% of Black women, 53.6% of white women, 48.4% of Hispanic women, and 27.2% of Asian or Pacific Islander women experience intimate partner violence.
 Among men, 57.6% of Black men, 51.5% of multi-racial men, 51.1% of American Indian or Alaska Native men, 44.0% of white men, 40.3% of Hispanic men, and 24.8% of Asian or Pacific Islander men reported experiencing domestic violence in their lifetime.2

 - In one study, one in five workers experienced the impacts of domestic violence at work.
-Of these workers, 66% had this type of violence perpetrated in the workplace or on their workplace premises.5
+Of these workers, 66% had this type of violence perpetrated in the workplace or on their workplace premises.3

-- Women are much more likely than men to be victims of on-the-job intimate partner homicide.
-Spouses, boyfriends/girlfriends/partners and ex-boyfriends/girlfriends/partners were responsible for the on-the-job deaths of 321 women and 38 men from 1997-2009.6
+- Spouses, boyfriends/girlfriends/partners and ex-boyfriends/girlfriends/partners were responsible for the on-the-job deaths of 321 women and 38 men from 1997-2009.4

 Sexual Assault/Violence: